Introduction

 Sensitivity analysis with general transitions

-Let us consider the example of the SIR model where the Infection transition is defined as general transition, with the porpoise to varying the Infection_rate constant of the corresponding Mass Action law.
+Let us consider the example of the SIR model where the Infection transition is defined as general transition, with the purpose to varying the Infection_rate constant of the corresponding Mass Action law.
 Generally, in order to define the rate of a transition it is required to provide some inputs and, hence, we need to define an R function (in the functions_fname file) which provides all the input parameters necessary to the C++ function.

-Therefore, we have to modify the Functions_list csv as follow in order to associate with the general transition Infection the R function, InfectionValuesGeneration, which generates the values exploited by the respective function defined in the C++ file, called trasition.cpp.
+Therefore, we have to modify the Functions_list csv as follows in order to associate with the general transition Infection the R function, InfectionValuesGeneration, which generates the values exploited by the respective function defined in the C++ file, called trasition.cpp.

 #> Tag Name Function Parameter1 Parameter2 Parameter3